 Eligibility

-Permanent employees who are scheduled to work an average of at least 20 hours per week receive paid holidays after the introductory period
+Permanent employees who are scheduled to work an average of at least 20 hours per week receive paid holidays after the introductory period.

 Policies

 Some town/state/federal holidays may be scheduled as regular workdays at the library.
 The library director will coordinate this schedule with the Board of Trustees and establish appropriate staffing.
-Employees who work holidays will be paid for their hours at their regular rate of pay
+Employees who work holidays will be paid for their hours at their regular rate of pay.

 Recognized Holidays